rrovetto/Orbital-Space-Ontology-Project/CONTRIBUTING.md

 Want to contribute?

-First, thanks!
+First-- thanks!
 You're great!

-Second, [email me](mailto:rrovetto@terpalum.umd.edu) saying in what way you would like to contribute, and to what project task or need.
+Second-- [email me](mailto:rrovetto@terpalum.umd.edu) saying in what way you would like to contribute, and to what project task or need.

 ### You can contribute by supporting the project in the following general ways: